 People hate to hear that a lot of natural hair care is trial and error but it’s the truth.
-Some of that guesswork can be alleviated by understanding your hair (i.e. its density, porosity, thickness) because if your strands are fine, thick butters and creams are going to be too heavy, whereas someone with coarser strands will need heavier formulations or more product.
-It may sound like a minor consideration but trust it can make all of the difference in your final style.
-Using too much product will leave your hair feeling heavy and greasy will not using enough product can leave your hair with little to no definition and under moisturized.
+Some of that guesswork can be alleviated by understanding your hair (i.e. its density, porosity, thickness) because if your strands are fine, thick butters and creams are going to be too heavy, whereas coarser strands will need heavier formulations or more product.
+It may sound like a minor consideration but trust it can make all the difference in your final style.
+Using too much product will leave your hair feeling heavy and greasy, while not using enough product can leave your hair with little to no definition and under moisturized.
 Be sure to always consider your specific hair characteristics, the current condition of your hair (is it dry? already has product?), and type of product you’re using to help decide how much to use.
-It’s always better to start with a little because you can always add more if necessary but nearly impossible to go backwards.
+It’s always better to start with a little because you can always add more if necessary but nearly impossible to go backward (without washing).

 RELATED: Why Hair Typing is Bullsh*t